 First things first.
 You should acquire the pepperoni roll.
 But where??

-Country Club Bakery is home of the original pepperoni roll.
+Country Club Bakery is home to the original pepperoni roll.
 I already know what you’re about to ask… What was the original pepperoni roll?
-Well, way back in the early coal mining days (like the 1920’s), there were tons of Italian immigrants working underground, and they probably ate bread and pepperoni or salami for lunch.
+Well, way back in the early coal mining days (like the 1920s), there were tons of Italian immigrants working underground, and they probably ate bread and pepperoni or salami for lunch.
 One miner, Giuseppe “Joseph” Argiro, figured it would be easier to bake the pepperoni in the bread and eat them together rather than separately.
 The ingenious hack caught on and he eventually quit the mines to open – you guessed it – Country Club Bakery.